Friend, Neighbor, Ally: Community Response and Supportive Engagement with those Targeted by Hate and Bias

 Free Online Registration: Click here to register

 About the Panelists

-Michael Braxton is the Founder and Executive Director of Empowerment Clinic (EC) Inc. The mission of EC is to provide Life Improvement Services to disadvantaged populations.
+Michael Braxton is the Founder and Executive Director of Empowerment Clinic (EC) Inc and a Clinical Psychology Doctoral student.
+The mission of EC is to provide Life Improvement Services to disadvantaged populations.
 EC is culturally specific and thus specializes in providing life improvement services such as culturally responsive treatment, housing, food, acupuncture and other ancillary services to Black, Latino and LGBTQI disadvantaged populations.
 Mr. Braxton uses Trauma-Informed care supplemented by the treatment modalities of people of color, serving those suffering from addictions, mental health uses and challenges resulting from homelessness.
 He is an advisory board member for Portland Community College’s addiction program, Member of LEAD program to reduce arrest rates of African Americans in Oregon for drug possession crimes, Founding Member of Oregon African American Behavioral Health Coalition & a Member of Cascadia Behavioral Health Housing Board.

 Jaboa Lake (she/her), is a community organizer and a doctoral student in the Applied Social & Community Psychology program at Portland State University.
 Locally, Jaboa works with various grassroots organizations to develop and implement programs that combat racial oppression through political education and community care.
 She identifies as a liberation researcher and seeks ways to better bridge the gap between research and community action.
 Recently, Jaboa worked with Portland United Against Hate on a community-led project that aimed to better understand what hate means and looks like to people in the Portland Metro Area, and to develop best practices for hate crime and incident reporting procedures that are community-informed and supported.